seermer/HollowKnight_RL/README.md

 _______________________________

 ## Changes
-- Remove Global Average Pooling
 - Use Huber Loss instead of MSE
 - Add Spectral Normalization in model
-- Fix a bug in DQN implementation
 - Add Double DQN
 - Add Dueling DQN (No gradient rescaling yet)
 - Add no magnitude reward (so all rewards are either 1, 0, or -1)
 - Use LeakyReLU instead of ReLU
 - Remove Dash, it is way too hard to use
 - Add Fixed time for each step
-- Remove no magnitude reward and make base reward +-1 instead, so it is more straightforward to set weights
+- Rewrite reward function
 - Add save/load random explorations
-- Use RAdam instead of Adam optimizer
 - Reduce learning update frequency
+- Add Multistep return

 _______________________________

 ## Training:
-12/18/2022: agent stuck in repeating a sequence of actions, and eventually stopped doing anything (no op) most of the time
+- 12/18/2022: agent stuck in repeating a sequence of actions, and eventually stopped doing anything (no op) most of the time
+- 12/19/2022: significantly reduced learning update frequency, the agent no longer converge to a no op situation, so it appears that the problem was overfitting.
+My next goal would be addressing sparse reward, multistep return is my first attempt

 _______________________________